-- analyzing industry-level bargaining structures and practices in relation to employment and competitive structures, exploring opportunities to strengthen multi-employer bargaining for 23 EU member states and five industries, notably Metal and electronics manufacturing, Wholesale, Retail, ICT, and Transport and telecom; - 2. underpinning these analyses by collecting data for the five industries in 23 member states, thereby mapping the employment shares of foreign-owned MNEs and their subsidiaries respectively domestic firms, and the distribution of establishment sizes and ownership in each industry; mapping the prevailing bargaining structures and practices at industry level; mapping the collective bargaining coverage and bargaining preferences of employees in the five industries; - 3. researching the data in such ways that the prevalence of, the conditions for, and the feasibility of multi-employer bargaining for the 115 (=235) industries can be analysed and assessed in detail; - 4. stimulating debates in trade unions about the outcomes ad 1, 2 and 3, in particular focusing on the opportunities to strengthen multi-employer bargaining, in three conferences (seminars); - 5. reporting the outcomes of the research by means of five industry reports, one overarching report, 1page-1country-1industry reports (on trade union request) and one policy brief.
+- 1. To analyse industry-level bargaining structures and practices in relation to employment and competitive structures, exploring opportunities to strengthen multi-employer bargaining for 23 EU member states and five industries, notably Metal and electronics manufacturing, Wholesale, Retail, ICT, and Transport and telecom. - 2.
+To underpin these analyses by collecting data for the five industries in 23 member states, enabling the employment shares of foreign-owned MNEs and their subsidiaries to be mapped alongside those of domestic and state-owned firms as well as enabling mapping the distribution of establishment sizes and ownership in each industry; mapping the prevailing bargaining structures and practices at industry level; and assessing the collective bargaining coverage related to the bargaining preferences of employees in the five industries studied. - 3.
+To research and investigate the data in such ways that the prevalence of, the conditions for, and the feasibility of multi-employer bargaining in the 23 countries and 5 industries could be analysed and assessed in detail. - 4.
+To stimulate debates within trade unions about the outcomes from 1, 2 and 3 above, in particular in assessing the opportunities to strengthen multi-employer bargaining in three conferences (seminars). - 5.
+To report the outcomes of the research by means of five industry reports, one overarching report, 1page-1country-1industry reports (on trade union request) and one policy brief.